alexjvr1/Stalkies/STgenome.md

 Results suggest that there is still duplicates in the assembly.

 According to the HiFiasm developers the inbuilt purge_dup is not always effective with high heterozygosity.

-Try

-1) HiFiasm -l0 + purge_dups

-2) HiFiasm -l1 + purge_dups

-2) HiFiasm -l2 + purge_dups
+See Heng Li's comments [here](https://github.com/chhylp123/hifiasm/issues/70)

+Try to run purge_dups after running HiFiasm.